TheGuguH/Nust-C/coding_style.md

 ```

 Comments:
-- Structures that have an associated name must always be one with typedef.
+- Structures (with enum exception) that have an associated name must always be one with typedef.
+The associated name with enuns is just for better identification for what it is.
 - If the structure needs to have itself within it (as in a simple linked list), the name of the structure will be the same.
 Example:

 ```c